AsBuiltReport/AsBuiltReport.Veeam.VBR/README.md

 ### :closed_lock_with_key: Required Privileges

-Only users with Veeam Backup Administrator role assigned can be generate a Veeam VBR As Built Report .
-[Reference](https://docs.microsoft.com/en-us/windows/win32/winrm/installation-and-configuration-for-windows-remote-management)
+Only users with Veeam Backup Administrator role assigned can generate a Veeam VBR As Built Report.

 ## :package: Module Installation